hamidliii/Real-Estate-Database-Application/README.md

 **Indices**

-As we are using SQLite, unique key identifiers are automatically indexed and an ordered list of the data within the index's columns are generated.
+As I'm using SQLite, unique key identifiers are automatically indexed and an ordered list of the data within the index's columns are generated.
 Also, the joins are implemented based on the foreign key constraints using the unique id of another column (so, it is an indexed primary key).
 Additionally, the covering indexes are implemented for the main four tables since the data in those tables is often looked up.
 All of the aforementioned ensures efficiency and main requirements are met.
 Thus, no other additional indices would be significantly impactful on the query performance.

 **Transactions**